Back To Search Results

 Complications

-While many patients present with indolently growing mass in the lower extremity, around 30% to 60% of patients may present pain or tenderness.
-A minority of patients may present with ulceration of the overlying skin.[6]
-Untreated CCSST most likely progresses to a widespread, deadly metastatic disease.[2]
+While many patients present with indolently growing mass in the lower extremity, around 30% to 60% of patients may present pain or tenderness; a minority of patients may present with ulceration of the overlying skin.[36]
+The incidence of local recurrence for CCSST ranges from 15% to 37%.[9][14]
+Untreated CCSST progresses to a widespread, deadly metastatic disease.[12]

 Deterrence and Patient Education

-Although most patients present in their 30s or 40s, the overall prognosis for CCSST is generally regarded as poor.
-Some patients may appear disease-free after treatment for some time and posteriorly develop local recurrence or late metastatic disease with a rapidly fatal progression.
 Patients should be educated about the overall poor prognosis of CCSST and individual risk factors for local or metastatic recurrence and be provided with tumor staging before and after treatment.
-They should also be encouraged to follow up closely with their healthcare providers.[22]
+They should also be encouraged to follow up closely with their clinicians, as late metastases and local recurrence are not uncommon.[21]

 Enhancing Healthcare Team Outcomes